chiefnoah/dotfiles/README.md

 ***"you are your dotfiles."***

 These are all my dotfiles for gnu/linux.
 Some of them are rice-specific - check out my ricing work [here](https://tildeslash.io/rice.html).
-Also, see [here](https://tildeslash.io/software.html) for a general list of software I use and recommend.

 ### Install/Uninstall